Scoring criteria weights explained

 Functionality 10 1 10

-Using the same method as above, a 0 weight criterion will carry no bearing on the overall score.
+• A zero weight criterion carries no bearing on the overall score.

-Note: when a zero weight is assigned you will need to take an export from the leaderboard to evaluate the reviewing data for this criterion.
+• When a zero weight is assigned, you will need to export data from the leaderboard to evaluate reviewing data for that criterion.

 Was this article helpful?